Davidoff Nicaragua Box-Pressed

 What makes the box-pressed format different from regular cigars?

-The box-pressed shape concentrates the tobacco blend, creating a cooler burn and more intense flavor concentration compared to traditional round cigars.
+The box-pressed format compresses the tobaccos, resulting in a cooler burn, more concentrated flavors, and improved draw consistency compared to traditional round cigars.

 How does this compare to the regular Davidoff Nicaragua?